X Chromosome Inactivation as a Model

 Chromatin Modifiers, Their RNA Interactomes, and Disease

 Long noncoding RNAs have emerged as key players in development of disease.
 For instance, we recently showed that loss of Xist RNA and X inactivation in somatic cells causes a highly lethal blood cancer.
 The pathway toward disease is of major interest.
 Many chromatin-associated factors are now known to interact with RNA.
-PRC2 and CTCF are established examples of this.
-In addition to Xist RNA, PRC2 associates with thousands of other transcripts, as shown by our RIP-seq (RNA immunoprecipitation with deep sequencing) analysis.
-By CLIP-seq (RNA UV-crosslink immunoprecipitation with deep sequencing) analysis, we also know that CTCF interacts with many transcripts.
-Members of these RNA interactomes are candidate biomarkers and therapeutic targets in human disease.
-It is likely that other chromatin factors will associate with large transcriptomes as well.
-We would like to uncover such networks of RNA-protein interactions and understand how they control development, responses to environmental stimuli, and pathways toward disease.
-Such efforts will open up new ways of treating human diseases such as Rett syndrome, muscular dystrophy, and cancer.
+We would like to identify these networks of RNA-protein interactions using RNA-centric and protein-centric approaches.
+In an RNA-centric approach, we developed iDRiP-mass spec and, using Xist RNA as bait, we identified >100 proteins that interact with Xist RNA.
+This protein interactome includes many repressive epigenetic factors and also chromosome architectural factors.
+In protein-centric approaches, we have developed improved methods of performing CLIP-seq and RIP-seq for proteins such as PRC2 and CTCF.
+Both PRC2 and CTCF associate with thousands of transcripts.
+Members of these RNA-protein interactomes are candidate biomarkers and therapeutic targets in human disease.
+We would like to understand how such networks of RNA-protein interactions control normal development and progression toward disease.
+Such efforts will open up new ways of treating human diseases such as Rett, CDKL5, and Fragile X Syndromes.

-This work is funded in part by the National Institutes of Health, the Rett Syndrome Research Trust, and the International Rett Syndrome Foundation.
+This work is funded in part by the National Institutes of Health and the Rett Syndrome Research Trust.